akka/akka/akka-docs/src/main/paradox/scala/stream/stream-quickstart.md

 :   @@snip [TwitterStreamQuickstartDocTest.java]($code$/java/jdocs/stream/TwitterStreamQuickstartDocTest.java) { #tweets-runnable-flow-materialized-twice }

-Many elements in Akka Streams provide materialized values which can be used for obtaining either results of computation or steering these elements which will be discussed in detail in @ref[Stream Materialization](stream-flows-and-basics.md#stream-materialization).
+Many elements in Akka Streams provide materialized values which can be used for obtaining either results of computation or steering these elements which will be discussed in detail in @ref:[Stream Materialization](stream-flows-and-basics.md#stream-materialization).
 Summing up this section, now we know what happens behind the scenes when we run this one-liner, which is equivalent to the multi line version above:

 Scala